Dog-Friendly Port Fairy: Visiting Port Fairy with a Dog

 Dogs are allowed at times on the main beaches in Port Fairy, with restrictions over the busy summer months, as detailed in this brochure published by the Moyne Shire Council.

-Dogs are prohibited from the two main beaches between 9am and 6pm between 24th December and East Monday inclusive.
+Dogs are prohibited from the two main beaches between 9am and 6pm between 24th December and Easter Monday inclusive.
 This applies to Pea Soup Beach (South Beach) between the South Beach Carpark and Powling Street, and to the stretch of East Beach between Battery Lane and Connolly Street, at the northern end of town.

 To head to the beach with your dog in summer during the day, either head to the unpatrolled Southcombe Beach, the protected Little East Beach south of Battery Lane, or the northern and wild end of East Beach, north of Connolly Street.